How to correctly measure your dog

 Approximate Size Guide For Buckle Collars

 - Small - Approx 11-13”

 - Large - Approx 16-22”

 How to Measure for a Martingale Collar

 Point A should measure around the largest part of your dog's head, usually the point just behind their ears.
 Then take a second measurement, Point B, around their neck at the point where you would like the collar to rest.
-Make sure the collar size you choose can open wide enough to slip on over the largest part of your hound's head yet rest comfortably in where you want the collar to sit.
+Make sure the collar size you choose can open wide enough to slip on over the largest part of your hound's head, yet rest comfortably where you want the collar to sit.

 We recommend moving the next size up if your measurements are towards the maximum adjustment size.